georgexyz19/inkscapetutorial.org/content/posts/extension2_triangle_extension.md

 to output messages.
 The method redirects a message to the standard error stream, and Inkscape will display the message on a dialog box.
 However, the logging module is more flexible to use.
-The `debug` method is designed to show a message to the extension user.
+The `debug` method is designed to deliver a message to extension user.

 ## What's Next

 You may feel overwhelmed or even frustrated by now if you are not familiar with Python.
-Most Python introductory books do not even discuss classes.
-But keep reading and experimenting, and the code will gradually start making sense to you.
+Most Python introductory books do not even cover classes.
+But keep reading and experimenting, and the code will gradually make sense to you.

 Like most things in the programming world, it's better to learn a little and start working on something.
 There may be things that you don't understand, but you shouldn't wait to start because you probably will never understand everything.
 The extension Python code is all open source and available to you.
-You are free to experiment and modify as you like.
+You are free to experiment and modify it as you like.